mandyRae/pythonic-charlie/README.md

 and then `help(Charlie)` into the Python shell.

 #License

 This software is open source!
+Released under the MIT license.
+See LICENSE.txt for full details.

 Initial release: 18-Jun-2016